GMOD/tabix-js/README.md

 const {TabixIndexedFile} = require('@gmod/tabix')

 const tbiIndexed = new TabixIndexedFile({ path: 'path/to/my/file.gz' })
-// assumes tabix index at path/to/my/file.gz.tbi. can also provide `tbiPath`
+// by default, assumes tabix index at path/to/my/file.gz.tbi.
-// if the TBI is not named according to that pattern
+// can also provide `tbiPath` if the TBI is named differently

 // can also open tabix files that have a .csi index const csiIndexed = new TabixIndexedFile({